tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 - "request_key" is computed as described in {{index-request}}.

-- "origin_name_key_id" is a collision-resistant hash that identifies the Origin Name Key public key, generated as SHA256(KeyConfig).
+- "origin_name_key_id" is a one-octet value that identifies the Origin Name Key public key, equal to NameKey.key_id.

 - "encrypted_origin_name" is an encrypted structure that contains Origin Name, calculated as described in {{encrypt-origin}}.